IMS-Bio2Core-Facility/lta/README.md

 A few notes!
 Fold change will **always** be ``order[0] / order[1]``.
-The Jaccard similarities are calculated between conditions specified in ``--phenotype`` across both tissues and lipid classes.
+The Jaccard similarities are calculated between conditions specified in ``--group`` across both tissues and lipid classes.
 The p-values for these similarities are calculated using the method outlined by [N. Chung, et. al.][jaccard].